cdoublev/css/doc/parse/README.md

 The procedure for parsing `<stylesheet>` is not explicitly defined but *consume a list of rules* is assumed.
 It should not be parsed with *parse a stylesheet*, which is only used to parse the content of a style sheet, because HTML comments should only be handled at the top-level of the style sheet, ie. when *consume a list of rules* is run with the top-level flag set, but not in eg. `@media`.

+Because `location` is not required in the object resulting from *parse a stylesheet*, but only the rules assigned to its `value`, *parse a stylesheet* can be implemented with *parse a list of rules* receiving the `topLevel` flag set (default: unset) and passing it down to *consume a list of rules*.
+This would also allow to parse `<stylesheet>` with it.

+-> issue: decoding a byte stream into a stream of code points would have to be implemented somewhere else

 ### Validate context rules

 > For rules that use `<style-block>` or `<declaration-list>`, the spec for the rule must define which properties, descriptors, and/or at-rules are valid inside the rule [...].
 Any declarations or at-rules found inside the block that are not defined as valid must be removed from the rule’s value.
 >
 > Within a `<style-block>` or `<declaration-list>`, `!important` is automatically invalid on any descriptors.
 If the rule accepts properties, the spec for the rule must define whether the properties interact with the cascade, and with what specificity.
 If they don’t interact with the cascade, properties containing `!important` are automatically invalid; otherwise using `!important` is valid and causes the declaration to be important for the purposes of the cascade.

-Note: the properties accepted in a directly nested style rule, `@nest`, and conditional at-rules (`@media` and `@supports`) nested in a style rule, which are all defined as containing `<style-block>`, are not explicitly defined in Nesting, as well as their interaction with the cascade, but it is assumed that all existing properties are accepted and that they interact "normally" with the cascade.
+**Note:** the properties accepted in a directly nested style rule, `@nest`, and conditional at-rules (`@media` and `@supports`) nested in a style rule, which are all defined as containing `<style-block>`, are not explicitly defined in Nesting, as well as their interaction with the cascade, but it is assumed that all existing properties are accepted and that they interact "normally" with the cascade.

 > For rules that use `<rule-list>`, the spec for the rule must define what types of rules are valid inside the rule, same as `<declaration-list>`, and unrecognized rules must similarly be removed from the rule’s value.
 >